-- · In primary care, when a claim involves an administrative error, such as a delayed referral, if the individual responsible is not identifiable, then the claim falls to the responsibility of the practice partners.
+In primary care, when a claim involves an administrative error, such as a delayed referral, if the individual responsible is not identifiable, then the claim falls to the responsibility of the practice partners.
 In this case, however, the practice was able to provide Medical Protection with an audit trail showing which staff member had marked the dermatology referral task 'complete' in error.
-It was therefore possible for Medical Protection to relay this audit information to the relevant individual's legal representatives to encourage them to settle the claim without involving the practice partners. - At Medical Protection we will ask members for their comments on the events in question when we are investigating a claim and preparing our response.
-In this case, we worked closely with the member to advance a robust letter of response, setting out her reasonable management at the consultation in question.
+It was therefore possible for Medical Protection to relay this audit information to the relevant individual's legal representatives to encourage them to settle the claim without involving the practice partners.

-- Blistering rashes can have many causes, including sunburn, extremes of cold or heat, friction, viruses (eg chickenpox, shingles, herpes simplex), chemical irritants, dermatitis herpetiformis, pemphigus, pompholyx, insect bites, and skin infections such as folliculitis.
-The precise diagnosis may not be obvious, especially early in the clinical course. - The reasonable management in this case started with simple reassurance and advice, followed by blood investigations, and later a dermatology referral when patient concerns persisted.
+- At Medical Protection we will ask members for their comments on the events in question when we are investigating a claim and preparing our response.
+In this case, we worked closely with the member to advance a robust letter of response, setting out her reasonable management at the consultation in question. - We were able to demonstrate Dr U's reasonable management of this case through her simple reassurance and advice, followed by blood investigations, and later a dermatology referral when patient concerns persisted. - Blistering rashes can have many causes, including sunburn, extremes of cold or heat, friction, viruses (eg chickenpox, shingles, herpes simplex), chemical irritants, dermatitis herpetiformis, pemphigus, pompholyx, insect bites, and skin infections such as folliculitis.
+The precise diagnosis may not be obvious, especially early in the clinical course.